Wyatt Earp: Earp vendetta ride

 The posse left the Cowboys behind and rode north to the Percy Ranch, but they weren't welcomed by Hugh and Jim Percy, who feared the Cowboys; they left around 3:00 am on March 27 after a meal and some rest.
 They arrived near Tombstone and met with supporters, including Hairlip Charlie and Warren Earp.
 That same day, the posse arrived at the Sierra Bonita Ranch owned by Henry Hooker, a wealthy and prominent rancher.
 That night, Dan Tipton caught the stagecoach out of Tombstone and headed for Benson, carrying $1,000 from mining owner and Earp supporter E. B. Gage for the posse.
 Hooker congratulated Earp on killing Curly Bill, and Wyatt told him that he wanted to buy new mounts.
 Hooker was known for his purebred stallions and ran more than 500 brood mares, which produced horses renowned for their speed, beauty, and temperament.
 He provided Wyatt and his posse with new mounts but refused to take their money.
 Behan's posse was then observed in the distance, and Hooker suggested that Earp make his stand there, but Earp moved into the hills about three miles (5 km) distant near Reilly Hill.
 Earp's posse wasn't found by the local posse, led by Cochise County Sheriff John Behan, although Behan's party trailed them for many miles.
+Behan and a posse of sixteen men had pursued the Earp party as far as the Dragoon Mountains before turning back, reporting they had followed the trail to within three miles of town where it was covered by surrounding travel.
 In the middle of April 1882, the Earp posse left the Arizona Territory and headed east into the New Mexico Territory, then into Colorado.

 The coroner reports credited the Earp posse with killing Frank Stilwell, Curly Bill, Indian Charlie, and Johnny Barnes in their two-week-long ride.
 In 1888, Earp gave an interview to California historian Hubert Howe Bancroft, during which he claimed to have killed "over a dozen stage robbers, murderers, and cattle thieves" in his time as a lawman.